 A language interpreting service can be required at offline or online conferences, workshops, seminars, webinars, one-on-one meetings, live or virtual team meetings, business tours, offline or online training, high-level political meetings, debates, or even cultural events.

 We provide onsite interpreting services mostly in Europe, but we can also help with your needs for interpreters in Asia, the US, and Latin America.
 Our interpreters have experience in remote simultaneous interpreting (RSI), and they are familiar with the most common online platforms, such as Zoom and Microsoft Teams, that are used for online events.

 Our interpreters, many of whom are accredited by the EU institutions, are specialists in their professional area: they are chemists or have a human rights background, they have long years of experience in the field of the environment or have a diploma in political studies.
 Since most of our assignments take place at the European Parliament, it is critical that the interpreters we work with have experience in working in the EP and at events organised by other EU institutions.

-We advise our partners to brief the interpreters or our project manager before each assignment so that we can learn more about the context and the event.
-We also ask our partners to provide as much background material as possible, as well as glossaries (especially about abbreviations or technical terms).
-This way we can ensure that the interpreters are really well prepared.
+We strongly recommend that our partners brief the interpreters or our project manager before each assignment so that we can learn more about the event and the participants.
+It is also essential to provide our interpreters with as much background material as possible, such as glossaries, abbreviations or technical terms, agendas, presentations, meeting minutes of former events.
+This way we can ensure that they are properly prepared.